d3/d3-array/README.md

 <a name="adder_add" href="#adder_add">#</a> *adder*.<b>add</b>(number)

-Adds *number* to the adder’s current value.
+Adds *number* to the adder’s current value and returns the adder.

 <a name="adder_valueOf" href="#adder_valueOf">#</a> *adder*.<b>valueOf</b>()